goodmorning-hwt/NixOSConfig/README.md

 This config works both on my VM (VM Fusion, with 16GB ram and 12 cores), and my laptop (rmbp2018, 13 inch).

 ## Caution
-I'm sorry that I can't find a very nix way to install spacemacs and lunarvim.
-Thus, in this config, spacemacs and lunarvim is installed through standard way.
+I'm sorry that I can't find a very nix way to install spacemacs.
+Thus, in this config, spacemacs is installed through standard way.
 Luckily, Both spacemacs and lunarvim use a declarative way to store the config file, making it not very ugly.

 ## Overview:
 Input Method: ibus-rime
-Editor: Emacs (spacemacs), Neovim(lunarvim)
+Editor: Emacs (spacemacs), Vim
 DE: KDE
 shell: zsh
 terminal: konsole